curl/everything-curl/libcurl-names.md

 # Name resolving

-Most transfers libcurl can do involves a name that first needs to be translated to an internet address.
+Most transfers libcurl can do involves a name that first needs to be translated to an Internet address.
 That's "name resolving".
 Using a numerical IP address directly in the URL usually avoids the name resolve phase, but in many cases it is not easy to manually replace the name with the IP address.